The ECU SoDM Preparing Tomorrow’s Dentists

 PTD: Summer Program

-- The Summer Program will include: an overview of the freshman year in dental school; hands on laboratory experiences; opportunities to interact with dental students in the clinical setting; seminars in Time Management and Test Taking Skills, Personal Statement review, endodontic and tele-dentistry clinics….
+The PTD Summer Program spans several days in Ross Hall, on the Health Sciences campus of ECU.
+Features include: an overview of the first year in dental school; hands on laboratory experiences; opportunities to interact with dental students in the clinical setting; seminars in time management and test taking skills, personal statement review, and a variety of additional programming.
 The ultimate goal of Preparing Tomorrow’s Dentists is exposure to the profession of dentistry, enhancing the desire for dentistry and to further assist prospective students on their path to the profession of dentistry.

 PTD: Professional Development Workshop